 - 1/8 teaspoon turmeric powder

 - Stir all ingredients ( except pita bread ) together in a bowl.

 - Cut each pit bread into 8 wedges, to get a total of 24 wedges.

-- Place wedges on a baking sheet, brush both sides with the spicy ginger garlic oil.
-(Get all the ginger garlic goodness on the top side so that they will stick better to the pita bread and not fall off).
-I make sure that I do not leave anything behind to get the maximum flavor.
+- Place wedges on a baking sheet, brush one side with the spicy ginger garlic oil.
+Turn them over and brush the other side as well, making sure to get all the ginger garlic mixture (I like to brush the bottom sides with the oil and then the top side with the oil along with all the minced ginger-garlic spice mixture, so that they will stick better to the pita bread and not fall off).
+(Use all the oil mixture to get the maximum flavor)

 - Bake for 16-18 minutes, until the pita chips are deep golden and crisp.